jakubrohleder/angular-jsonapi/README.md

 `resource.get(id, params)`

 Objects can be accessed by resource using `resource.get(id, params)`.
 It returns an [**object**](#object) with given id stored in the memory, at the same time `get` synchronization is triggered so the object data is synchronized with the server.
-The promise associated with synchronization can accessed by `result.promise`.
+The promise associated with synchronization can accessed by `result.promise`, it is resolved with request meta information.

 #### Params